malongshuai/pornhub_video_downloader/README_CN.md

                                      (if missing, will try env variables)

 Parse options:
-    -P, --parse                      don't download, only parse the url list a few of ts url, use -T to list all -T, --ts-list                    used with -P, display all ts urls -L, --ts-list-only               used with -P, only display all ts urls
+    -T, --ts-list                    used with -P, display all ts urls -L, --ts-list-only               used with -P, only display all ts urls